Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Kubo formula for anomalous Hall effect

 In this section, we derive an expression for the anomalous Hall conductivity on a finite lattice using Kubo formula.
 Importantly, we do not use momentum representation, which in turn makes our derivation applicable to the case of non-periodic lattice.

 We start from partition function of the system, which we write as

-In this expression, we have transformed imaginary time into Matsubara frequencies representation, but left the coordinate representation. $H_{ij}$ is the lattice Hamiltonian, and $i, j$ numerate its sites.
+In this expression, we have transformed imaginary time into Matsubara frequencies representation, but left the coordinate representation.
+Here $w$ denote the Matsubara frequencies and $H_{ij}$ is the lattice Hamiltonian.
+The indices $i, j$ numerate the lattice sites.
 Electric field is introduced via Peierls substitution, which in turn may be approximated as

 From the last equation we can see that the current components have the form